confuzeus/ansible-plausible/README.md

 ### Things to note

-- Passwords must be hashed using `mkpasswd -m sha-512`
+- Passwords for Linux users must be hashed using `mkpasswd -m sha-512`

 ## Installing on an existing server